thor-harsh/Project--Hadoop-38/README.md

 Execute fast, distributed ANSI SQL queries for dashboarding and ad-hoc reporting.
 Runs faster than most data warehouses.<br></br>
 Perform Exploratory Data Analysis (EDA) on petabyte-scale data without having to resort to downsampling.
 Train machine learning algorithms on a laptop and use the same code to scale to fault-tolerant clusters of thousands of machines.<br></br>

+**What is Spark DataFrames**?
+Spark 2.0 shifted towards DataFrame syntax are now the standard way of using Spark's ML Capabilties Spark Docs are still new
+DataFrame is very familiar to Pandas DataFrames Columns = features
+Rows = records